qgrail/obsidian-ai-assistant/README.md

 ### Text Assistant

 -   **Model choice**: choice of the text model.
-Currently `gpt-3.5-turbo`, `gpt-4-turbo` and `gpt-4` are supported.
+Currently `gpt-3.5-turbo`, `gpt-4-turbo`, `gpt-4`, `gpt-4o-mini`, Claude models, and local LLMs via Ollama are supported.
 -   **Maximum number of tokens** in the generated answer
--   **Replace or Add below**: In prompt mode, after having selected text from your note and enter your prompt, you can decide to replace your text by the assistant answer or to paste it bellow.
+-   **Replace or Add below**: In prompt mode, after having selected text from your note and enter your prompt, you can decide to replace your text by the assistant answer or to paste it below.
+-   **Ollama API Address**: If using Ollama, specify the API address (default is http://localhost:11434) and the model (llama3.1, gemma2, mistral-nemo).

 ### Image Assistant